HPMM2/Data-Transmission-Communications-and-Lab-Projects/README.md

 > ⚠️ Notes, comments and documentation are written in Spanish as part of my university coursework.

-Collection of exercises and projects from my Data Transmission & Communications course at UANL, built and simulated using Cisco Packet Tracer.
+Collection of exercises and projects from my Data Transmission & Communications and Lab courses at UANL, built and simulated using Cisco Packet Tracer.

 </div>